pjdufour/geowatch-util/docs/getting-started.rst

 Codecs convert messages between external and internal data representations.
 GeoWatch includes codecs for: plain text, JSON, GeoJSON, and WFS.

 For example, for JSON, `encode` calls json.dumps(data) and `decode` calls json.loads(data).

+**Mappings**

+Mappings convert application-specific objects into dicts/json that are suitable for messaging.
+Templates are channel-specific, while mappings are for generic use (application <----> geowatch).
+Therefore, only the base class is in the geowatch-util library.

 .. note::
     See GeoWatch in action on the examples_ page.